berci9ke101/nexbox-a95x-armbian/README.md

 ## So what will you need

-The first question is whether you want to use your A95X box a server or as a more user-friendly computer with desktop environment.
+The first question is whether you want to use your A95X box as a server or as a more user-friendly computer with desktop environment.

 <div align="center">